Best Vegan Makeup Brands

 e.l.f.
 Eyebrow Kit

-- FULLER, THICKER, DETAILED BROWS This powder and wax kit helps give you the appearance of...
+- FULLER AND THICKER LOOKING BROWS - This powder and wax kit helps give you the appearance...

 EMANI Vegan Cosmetics Flawless Matte Foundation comes in four shades to match any skin tone.
 Like other products we reviewed, it is also gluten-free and cruelty-free.
 It goes on very light and doesn’t feel heavy.
 You can use it on any skin type even if it’s sensitive.